rainbowdashlabs/sql-java/README.md

 ## Async and Synced calling

 The examples will all use synced requests.
-You may want to use async requests to avoid that the database requests slow down your server.
+You always want to use async requests on a production system to avoid that the database requests slow down your server.
 You will find more about about this [here](https://www.spigotmc.org/wiki/asynchronously-working-with-a-database/). \
 The repository linked at the end also contains an example implementation how to use a database async in bukkit.
-You probably never want to execute any sql functions inside your main thread.
+You never want to execute any sql functions inside your main thread.
 This is the baddest idea you can have.
 I promise that it will cause TPS loss on your server.
+The database has no fixed return time.
+At some point you may have to wait for connections to be freed or network latency slows down your requests.

 ## Connection Pooling and HikariCP